USCiLab/cereal/_includes/main.markdown

 ### xCEREAL is unit tested

 Trust something other than good faith - we've written a basic set of unit tests (and even tested [coverage]({{ site.baseurl }}/assets/coverage/coverage/index.html)!) to make sure cereal is doing what it should be doing.
-These unit tests require the [boost unit test framework](http://www.boost.org/doc/libs/1_53_0/libs/test/doc/html/utf.html) to compile.
+These unit tests require the [Boost unit test framework](http://www.boost.org/doc/libs/1_53_0/libs/test/doc/html/utf.html) to compile.

 ---